beep-industries/client/README.md

 ## Authentication with Keycloak

+> **⚠️ Work in Progress**: Keycloak integration is currently under development.
+Keycloak is not yet available in our infrastructure.
+The configuration below is for local development and testing purposes only.

 This project uses **Keycloak** for authentication and authorization.
 The Keycloak instance is automatically configured when you start the Docker Compose stack.

 ### Test User Credentials